aaduggan/open-space-game-sandbox/CONTRIBUTING.md

     * Will need to be unassigned
 2. Once you have an issue that you would like to resolve you may wish to join the [Discord](https://discord.gg/zk3NZEc) server to see if any others are also working on the same issue.
 3. [Fork](https://help.github.com/articles/fork-a-repo/) the [Studio](https://github.com/Enterlucent/open-space-game-studio) repository
-4. Make any changes or additions to the development branch of the "Internal" sub-module (./Assets/Internal/)
+4. Make any changes or additions to a new branch {your-github-user}-issue{issue-id} (ie mdwigley-issue224) of the "Internal" sub-module (./Assets/Internal/)
     * [Fetch](https://help.github.com/articles/fetching-a-remote/) the origin branch often to ensure you stay in sync
 5. Submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just your changes.
     * Make sure to give it the label of 'assets'.